 In the case of Google Maps for Android, "Detailed floor plans automatically appear when you’re viewing the map and zoomed in on a building where indoor map data is available," states Google.
 "The familiar blue dot icon indicates your location within several meters, and when you move up or down a level in a building with multiple floors, the interface will automatically update to display which floor you’re on.
 All this is achieved by using an approach similar to that of ‘My Location’ for outdoor spaces, but fine tuned for indoors."

 Other apps offering indoor WiFi positioning include Wifarer, and Navizon.
 Navizon's Indoor Tracking System (ITS) helps mobile device users accurately determine location indoors with the help of purpose-built WiFi nodes placed within buildings.
 App-makers may also use Navizon's capability to enable real-time friend tracking (mutually opted in), and surveillance in high-security settings.

 Indoor position tracking techniques vary, but for the most part, they rely on triangulation from known fixed points, usually WiFi nodes.
 Webster's defines triangulation as a "trigonometric operation for finding a position or location by means of bearings from two fixed points a known distance apart," and that's pretty much how the positioning systems operate.

-The benefits of indoor tracking, such as knowing your location in a building, turn-by-turn directions to a searched destination, special offers depending on your location, and "find-a-friend," come at a cost to privacy, and everyone involved, including the organizations offering this service, individuals, and government, will need to monitor and make sure strong opt-in choices are available to the public.
+The benefits of indoor tracking, such as knowing your location in a building, turn-by-turn directions to a searched destination, special offers depending on your location, and "find-a-friend," come at a cost to privacy, and everyone involved, including the organizations offering this service, individuals, and government, will need to monitor and make sure strong opt-in and opt-out choices are available to the public.